snotskie/ttrpg/md/index.md

 ### Character Creation: Step One!
 <!-- _class: creation -->

-Your first task is to decide which Stats your character is best (and worst) at. **Rank your Stats** for your character: What are they most capable at? least capable at? just middly at?
+Your first task is to decide **which Stat your character is best at**.

 As you do, begin to think about the story your character takes on in your mind. **Why are they good at this and not at that?** Why is one important to them and not the other?
 What are they trying to improve?
 What do they like getting help from others on?

 When you begin the game, most of your Stats are equal, using a $d4$ for their Checks.
 However, the Stat you ranked as your **highest Stat begins the game one die size larger**.
 Your Lifestyle also increases your starting Stat Dice.

-All of your Stat Dice can be upgraded later in the Session Shop section at the end of this chapter.
+All of your Stat Dice can be **upgraded later in the Session Shop** section at the end of this chapter.

 ### GM Guide: Creating Other Stats
 <!-- _class: guide -->